Loading…

 Limitations: Less control over exact placement.
 Output quality depends on the AI model.
 Some tools add watermarks on free tiers.

 Fotoblend uses FLUX AI to handle 5 different blend modes, including double exposure and artistic composites.
-Free users get 5 blends per day at 1024px.
+Free users get 5 credits per day at 1024px.
 Pro plans unlock 4K resolution with no watermark.

 Adobe Photoshop remains the gold standard for precise control.
 The key tool is blend modes in the Layers panel.